dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/Statechart.md

+?
+Could we pass the code into ChatGPT and then ask it questions about it ?
 ## Tests on the machine itself
 First a set of checks on the statechart need to be created, and then the SUT attached to it.
 Test that time ticks forwards as expected.